tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 "Holy shit.
 Fuck.
 The contract!"

+I then remembered it clearly, and the previous pictures landing on to my mind minutes before made now all the sense

+"...
+And that night, after eating the hazelnuts, proceed to sleep, and during the sleep time, the present prenatal life exchange contract will take effect.
+All rights of possesion will be tranferred then to Rita as its solely and unique owner ..."

 Rita: "Haha, are you starting to remember it now?"

 "The fucking holy hazelnuts.
 Shit!.
 Of course I remember it.
-This damn hazelnut variety was the one we agreed would kill me."
+This damn hazelnut variety would be the trigger that would kill me."

-Not only were my memories slowly returning, but with each of them, my personality was also changing.
+Not only were my memories slowly returning, but with each of them, my personality was also changing

-"Haha, well, Rita, you're going to have a hell of a time using my body again.
-I'm a wreck."

-Rita: "There's no problem at all.
-I see you still don't remember much.
-We have a long while ahead for your recovery.
-You'll be in a coma for six months and then two more years for rehabilitation, which I will naturally use to gradually get accustomed to my new self.
-Nonetheless, I will have more than 45 years of life ahead, just as we agreed in the prenatal life contract."
+Rita: "As I said, it is my turn now.
+Your body shall be in a coma for six months and then two more years for rehabilitation, which I will naturally use to gradually get accustomed to my new self.
+Nonetheless, I will have more than 45 years of life ahead, just as we agreed in the prenatal life contract.
+I cant wait to start living in the physical word!"

 And then, as if it weren't already impossible for anything more peculiar to happen that night, I suddenly felt a strange force by my side, like the sensation when you try to join two magnets, an energy that felt familiar, almost familial.